Mah Hang Soon

-Dato' Dr. Mah Hang Soon (馬漢順 (马汉顺), Bàng-uâ-cê: Mā Háng-sông; Má Hàn-sūn; born 19 July 1965) is a Malaysian politician who served as Deputy Minister of Education I for the second term in the Barisan Nasional (BN) administration under former Prime Minister Ismail Sabri Yaakob and former Minister Radzi Jidin from August 2021 to the collapse of the BN administration in November 2022 and the first term in the Perikatan Nasional (PN) administration under former Prime Minister Muhyiddin Yassin and Minister Radzi Jidin from March 2020 to the collapse of PN administration in August 2021, Senator from March 2020 to his resignation in November 2022.
-Member of the Perak State Legislative Assembly (MLA) for Chenderiang from March 2008 to May 2018.
-He has served as Deputy President of the Malaysian Chinese Association (MCA) since November 2018, a component party of the BN coalition.
+Mah Hang Soon (馬漢順 (马汉顺), Bàng-uâ-cê: Mā Háng-sông; Má Hàn-sūn; born 19 July 1965) is a Malaysian politician who served as Deputy Minister of Education I for the second term in the Barisan Nasional (BN) administration under former Prime Minister Ismail Sabri Yaakob and former Minister Radzi Jidin from August 2021 to the collapse of the BN administration in November 2022 and the first term in the Perikatan Nasional (PN) administration under former Prime Minister Muhyiddin Yassin and former Minister Radzi from March 2020 to the collapse of PN administration in August 2021, Senator from March 2020 to his resignation in November 2022 as well as Member of the Perak State Legislative Assembly (MLA) for Chenderiang from March 2008 to May 2018.
+He is a member of the Malaysian Chinese Association (MCA), a component party of the BN coalition.
+He has served as the Deputy President of MCA since November 2018.

 Background

 Mah is a cardiologist and graduate of the University of Malaya.
 He has been involved in full-time politics since 2008.

 Originally from Kampung Baru Changkat Kruing, Ayer Tawar, Perak Darul Ridzuan.
 He is the eldest of six siblings.
 His father's name was Mah Chow Nam (1944–2014), whilst his mother was Lee Kee Hiong (1942–), were smallholders of rubber and oil palm.
 He married Lim Soo Lee and had a son named Mah Song Wei (1996–).